-Environmental Health Officers monitor Vancouver Island’s popular public beaches and assess and inspect public/commercial swimming pools, hot tubs, and spray parks for compliance with health standards and for the health and safety of you and your family.
+Environmental Health Officers monitor Vancouver Island’s popular public beaches and assess and inspect public/commercial swimming pools, and hot tubs, for compliance with health standards and for the health and safety of you and your family.

 Each summer, Environmental Health Officers take water samples at popular beach areas.
 Beach advisories are posted where monitoring has shown swimming is not recommended due to poor water quality.